The 20 Best Live Streaming Software: Comparison Guide for 2025

 FAQ

-1. What does broadcast software do?
+1. What does live streaming software do?

 As the name suggests, broadcast software solutions are platforms that enable you to broadcast video streams to your audience.
 You can use them to make live video inputs stream your content to a wide audience in real-time.
 They come with features like mixing, multi-bitrate streaming, monetization options, and more.